 What do I actually do all day?

 I read cultures.
 All day.
 Sometimes, hundreds.
 Anything that comes out of or from your body can be cultured.
 From bodily fluids, to body parts, to foreign objects removed from the body.
 The majority of these cultures are negative, or not growing anything.
 When I find one that’s growing bacteria or fungus, I investigate further and determine whether or not potential pathogens are present, identify those pathogens (bacteria/fungi/mycobacteria), determine whether or not the patient needs antibiotics, and report all this information in the patient’s chart for physicians/nurses/medical assistants to read and then use to treat the patient if needed.
 I talk to physicians and nurses on the phone A LOT.
 I work very closely with the Infectious Disease doctors at our facility.
 It’s pretty complex, involves multitasking skills, and requires moving around quite a bit.
 Overall, it’s mostly fun.
 I was given the title of “Chaetomium Queen” by my coworkers here during lab week, inspired by my love of fungus.
 But sometimes the workload is really high.
 And most places don’t have a micro lab that is fully staffed 24/7 (evening/night shift run short-staffed and can’t complete as much work as day shift).
 There are many times where overtime is required to get the work done.
 When I started working in the field 10 years ago, the average age of someone in my position was 55.
 Well, guess what?
 They’re all retiring now!
 Many labs are facing staffing shortages and budget cuts.
 It’s no cake walk.
 Those newspaper articles titled “25 of the least stressful jobs ever” actually have my job on the list.
 I call BULLSH*T. Those articles are the biggest load of complete and utter crap!
 Don’t believe those.
-ANY job in health care has an extra element of stress.
+And in addition to the struggles already mentioned, ANY job in health care has an extra element of stress.
 Because someone’s life depends on it, and that is at the back of your mind at all times.

 So that is what I do all day.